Leukemia Research

 Our experienced research team includes research nurses, pharmacists experienced in the handling of investigational agents, and laboratory personnel.

 Treatment option(s) include standard of care treatment(s) or clinical research trials.
 Your physician will discuss the risks and benefits of all potential treatments, providing you with the information you need to make an informed decision.
-To help you and your family understand what is involved in a clinical trial, please click What is a Clinical Trial?
+To help you and your family understand what is involved in a clinical trial, please click What is a clinical trial?

 Important facts to know about clinical research: